Arpit9110/SY0_701/Domain 5.md

 - Use bloatware removal tools to uninstall the unwanted applications.
 - Perform a clean operating system installation.

-Malware Attack Techniques
+### Malware Attack Techniques
 Specific method by which malware code penetrates and infects a targeted system Some malware focuses on infecting the system’s memory to leverage remote procedure calls over the organization’s network.
-Most modern malware uses fileless techniques to avoid detection by signature-based security software.
-Fileless Malware is used to create a process in the system memory without relying on the local file system of the infected host
+<font color="#ffff00">Most modern malware uses fileless techniques to avoid detection by signature-based security software.
+Fileless Malware is used to create a process in the system memory without relying on the local file system of the infected host. </font>